dedSyn4ps3/InitialState-Desktop-Dashboard/README.md

 One of the main services that we love to use on a regular basis is provided by Initial State.
 They offer some awesome looking dashboard features as well as nice data logging and analytics...the one downside to these services (until now)? **No mobile or desktop applications!** We set out to change that and recently launched two versions of our mobile app on the Google Play Store.

-### While our primary goal was to provide a companion app for the Initial State dashboard service on mobile, we also thought it would stillbe handy to have a desktop version to keep on screen without having to bother with the browser.
+### While our primary goal was to provide a companion app for the Initial State dashboard service on mobile, we also thought it would still be handy to have a desktop version to keep on screen without having to bother with the browser.
 This is no more true than for applications using smaller microcomputers such as a Raspberry Pi (which we have loads of and really wanted to build this app specifically for)!
 ---
 **The app uses Material-UI themed React components, all bundled up into a smooth-running Electron-powered application**<img width="1062" alt="Overview Screen" src="https://user-images.githubusercontent.com/49820403/128966436-409bdab6-6eca-407d-b61f-2e53cdf7df83.png">
 ---